Posted 10 October 2024

 Green 🟢

-France is one of the few places where you'll find green runs specifically graded for beginners.
-These gentle slopes are perfect for practicing turns, thanks to their wide, easy-going paths and shallow gradient—so no need to worry about dodging out-of-control skiers!
+France is one of the few places where you'll find runs specifically graded for beginners.
+These are the absolute easiest and gentle slopes on the mountain.
+Perfect for practicing turns and gaining confidence.
+The wide runs mean there is no need to worry about dodging out-of-control skiers!

-Once you're ready to move on from the practice area, green runs are usually the first step up.
-But a quick heads-up for snowboarders and skiers without poles: these runs often have long flat sections.
+For beginner skiers, once you're ready to move on from the practice area, green runs are usually the first step up.
+However snowboarders and skiers without poles may struggle on the long flat sections found on these runs.
 You can try to keep your momentum, but occasionally you might need to unstrap and walk—definitely not the most fun part!

 During peak season, the snow is usually top notch, and the deeper you go into the mountain, the quieter those green runs get.